 A book called Proof of Heaven is bound to provoke eye rolls, but its author, Eben Alexander, had space in a Newsweek story and on shows like of Fox & Friends to detail his claims.
 Read into those endorsements — and nearly 15 million copies sold — whatever you will, but in a big new Esquire feature, Luke Dittrich pokes large holes in Alexander’s story, bringing into question the author’s qualification as a neurosurgeon (which is supposed to legitimize his claim) and the accuracy of his best-selling journey.

->

-> The Esquire feature charges $1.99 to access here (they provide some viable justification).
+charges $1.99 to access is available here.
 Their “months-long investigation” reveals:

->

-> a series of factual omissions and inconsistencies that call significant parts of Dr. Alexander’s story into question.
+a series of factual omissions and inconsistencies that call significant parts of Dr. Alexander’s story into question.
 Before he was a celebrated “man of science” who visited the afterlife, Dr. Alexander was something else: a neurosurgeon with a troubled history and a man in need of reinvention.

 This makes me very curious but I’m sorry I can’t devote time to digging into to this now.
 If anyone does, please note in comments or write up for a guest post.
 I’m also interested into why Esquire was keen to dig into these claims and expose Dr. Alexander.
 He is currently marketing his ideas to a gullible public.
 His faith-based ideas don’t hold any water with the scientific community.
 In order to PROVE Heaven, you must do a hell of a lot better than a popular book.
 Nice try Doc.
 I’m sure those royalty checks come in handy.